StillScripts/lighthouse-cli-ts/README.md

 # Lighthouse CLI Tool
-Use this tool locally to run numerouse tests of a website using Google Lighthouse
+This is a CLI tool used to locally run numerous tests of a website using Google Lighthouse

+**Warning** - Do not use this in production.
+This is a demo repo.